Sierra Nevada Adventures Single Day Rides

 Covered Bridge Ride

-Covered Bridge dual sport adventure is the perfect spring ride for medium to large size dual sport adventure motorcycles.
-This ride explores the rolling foothills with a mix of curvy back roads, single-lane patched pavement and fun dirt roads to the historic Knights Ferry Covered Bridge.
-This historic bridge which stands frozen in time accross the Stanislaus River is California’s longest covered bridge and a testament of a bygone era from the California Gold Rush.
+Covered Bridge Adventure ride EXPLORES the perfect combination of curvy back roads, single-lane goat roads, and scenic OFF-ROAD routes to the historic Knights Ferry Covered Bridge.
+California's longest-covered bridge stands frozen in time across the Stanislaus River from a bygone era when ADVENTUROUS gold-seekers traveled during the California Gold Rush.

 When gold was discovered in California in 1849, Dr. William Knight rediscovered a pass he had crossed with John C. Fremont and established a ferry boat there.
 Soon, the ferry boat prospered and Knight and Captain Vantine built a hotel and trading post near the crossing.
 Knight was killed by a gunfight on the town’s main street and he was buried in an unmarked grave.
 Knight’s family believed Dr. Knight was stabbed to death in his bed and was buried near the gate in the yard of John Dent’s house, which was Dr. Knight’s place at the time.
 The Dents immediately took possession of Bill Knight’s property at Knights Ferry following the murder.
 After Knight's death, Vantine operated the ferry alone until he formed another collaboration with John and Lewis Dent.
 In 1852, Vantine sold his properties in the area to the Dents and moved elsewhere.
 A new townsite under the name of “Dentville” was laid out by John Dent.
 The inhabitants continued to call the town “Knights Ferry” and “Knights Crossing”.
 In 1852 a toll bridge replaced the ferry.